dipendrajoshi24/c-program-my-term-work-/README.md

-# This all programs i write in c programming in my 1 st semster  mid term work given by the lecturer.
+# This all programs write in c programming in my 1 st semster  mid term work given by the lecturer.
-# Author-Dipendra Joshi
+# Author- Dipendra Joshi